A Machine Learning Approach to Enhancing eROSITA Observations: Results

 \subsection{Concentration}

-Surface brightness concentration is a morphological parameter that estimates how centrally concentrated the mass of a galaxy cluster is, and is a key probe of a variety of cluster properties, including mass error \citep{Green_2019} and core type \citep{Santos_2008}.
+Surface brightness concentration is a morphological parameter that estimates how centrally concentrated the mass of a galaxy cluster is, and is a key probe of a variety of cluster properties, including mass error \citep{Green_2019}, core type \citep{Santos_2008}, and dynamical state \citep{Rasia_2013, Parekh_2015, Lovisari_2017}.
 Given its ubiquity and usefulness as a metric, concentration is an important parameter for our prediction images to accurately replicate.
+Our $R_{500c}$ concentration parameter is modeled off the variant used by \citet{Lovisari_2017} and \citet{Green_2019}.
 The $R_{500c}$ surface brightness concentration calculates the ratio of the fluxes within $0.1 \times R_{500c}$ and within $R_{500c}$ of each cluster.
 Concentration varies from 0, a minimally concentrated cluster, to 1, a maximally concentrated cluster.
 Equation \ref{eqn_c}, shown below, describes the concentration calculation.
 Here $F$ denotes the total flux with in some pixel radius $r$.

 True concentration is the concentration derived from the super observations.
 We find that concentration values derived from the machine learning prediction observations are consistently closer to the true values, compared to concentrations derived from the \textit{eROSITA} or \textit{eROSITA}-NR images.
 In our test set data we find predicted $R_{500c}$ concentrations differed from the truth value by $(\Delta C_{\mathrm{soft}},\Delta C_{\mathrm{med}},\Delta C_{\mathrm{hard}}) = (0.02_{-0.04}^{+0.05}, 0.08_{-0.09}^{+0.1}, -0.03_{-0.1}^{+0.08})$, with the +/- values indicating the 84th and 16th percentile values in our test set results.
 Predicted soft band concentrations therefore have a roughly three times smaller median difference than the \textit{eROSITA} concentrations, with smaller scatter.
 This superiority is a reflection of the trained model's ability to simultaneously reduce background while boosting signal.
 This becomes especially apparent in the concentration parameters of the hard band, where high background dramatically degrades the accuracy.
 Here the median difference of prediction observation derived concentration is half that of the background subtracted \textit{eROSITA} concentration, the next most accurate concentration for that energy band, with half as much scatter.